 Risk of exchange rate fluctuation

-As the nature of business of the Group involves export to and import from foreign countries, which are paid mostly in US dollar or euros, the Group might be affected by the fluctuation of exchange rates.
-It might have gains or losses on exchange rates if the date of purchase or sale is different from the date of the delivery or payment.
+As the nature of business of the group involves export and import from foreign countries, including invest in renewable energy in foreign countries.
+The Group might be affected by the fluctuation of exchange rates.
+It might have gains or losses on exchange rates.
+In order to reduce a fluctuation effect, the Company has the proceeding as follow:

 Possible risks to the power generation and supply business